-Hope College has developed a campus-wide Emergency Action Phone Tree which is activated by Campus Safety whenever a tornado watch or warning is issued.
+Hope College will issue a HOPE ALERT will be generated by Campus Safety whenever a tornado warning is issued.
 When you become aware of a weather warning you should do the following:

-In the event of a tornado warning (actual sighting of a tornado by spotters or Doppler radar in the Ottawa County area):
+In the event of a tornado warning (actual sighting of a tornado or funnel cloud by spotters or Doppler radar in the Ottawa County area):

 - Immediately seek shelter in the nearest designated shelter area.

 - Continue to monitor email, local radio and television for indications from the National Weather Service that the tornado warning is lifted.
 Do not clear your shelter area until officially given the all-clear for Ottawa County by the National Weather Services via local television or radio.
 Hope College will not issue an all-clear unless it is based on official information from the National Weather Service.

 Severe thunderstorm and wind advisories are frequently issued for the West Michigan area.
 If a high-wind advisory (sustained winds of 50 mph or more) is issued by the National Weather Service a HOPE ALERT will be generated.
 Severe thunderstorm advisories are issued frequently, and the HOPE ALERT will not be generated unless the status is issued as a warning and presents an imminent threat to the Holland area.